EPISODE29

 Some of the wisdom she's learned over the past few years, and then we'll end up with our indispensable segment.

 And there is a lot to talk about today.
-And a lot, so let's get started.
+So let's get started.

 Courtnie-nichols-travelbash-portugal-smiling-beach